nasa-gcn/gcn.nasa.gov/app/routes/circulars.md

 ## Subscribing

-To receive or submit to this GCN Circular list, you must first be added to the vetted list, managed by Scott Barthelmy.
+To receive or submit to this GCN Circular list, you must first be added to the vetted list.
 The purpose is to prevent spam and other unwanted messages.
+Incoming emails from an address that is not part of the list will be rejected.

+You can request access through the [sign up page](https://gcn.gsfc.nasa.gov/gcn_circ_signup.html).
 There are no restrictions to being added to the list.

-You can request access through the [sign up page](https://gcn.gsfc.nasa.gov/gcn_circ_signup.html) [TODO:Will change?] or by sending an e-mail to scott@lheamail.gsfc.nasa.gov [TODO: scott@milkyway.gsfc.nasa.gov?].
-The following information is required:

-1) Name —e.g. *John Doe*.
-2) Institutional or project affiliation —e.g. *GSFC*.
-3) Email address you want to receive the Circulars —e.g. *jdoe@virgo&#46;gsfc.nasagov*
-4) Email account name you will be using to submit —e.g. jdoe
-5) Email domain from which you will be submitting —e.g. llnl.gov
-6) A flag to enable (1) or disable (0) the entry to receive Circulars   —e.g. 1
-7) Comments.
-Please include one sentence about why you are signing up and the type of work you do.

-Your name and affiliations will appear on the outgoing Circulars you submit.

-The email you use during submission —account and domain— is used in the validation checking process for incoming Circulars.
-Incoming emails from an address that is not part of the list will be rejected.
-It is recommended that you send an email Scott Barthelmy \<scott@milkyway.gsfc.nasa.gov\> who will confirm that your account name and domain are correct.
+It is recommended that you send an email Scott Barthelmy \<scott.d.barthelmy@nasa.gov\> who will confirm that your account name and domain are correct.

-The email address from which you submit circulars can be different from the one where you want to received them.
-One person is allowed to have multiple entries in this list.

 ## Submitting procedure